-I was disappointed, but unfortunately not surprised, to find a newsletter from the Maine Department of Inland Fisheries and Wildlife in my inbox last week titled: “Consider harvesting your catch.”
+I was disappointed, but unfortunately not surprised, to find a newsletter from the Maine Department of Inland Fisheries and Wildlife in my inbox recently titled: “Consider harvesting your catch.”
 This falls right in line with the DIF&W’s “Management by Harvest” mantra, where anglers are made to believe that harvest is necessary to maintain healthy fisheries, and catch and release is to be blamed for Maine’s fishing woes.

 To say, “[catch and release] may still help some fisheries,” is reckless, counter to science, wasteful and an affront to modern fisheries management.
 Catch and release helps most fisheries, and doesn’t truly hurt any.
 And to say, “other present day fisheries (and in Maine’s case, many fisheries) rely on harvest by anglers to maintain healthy fish populations,” is equally, and in some ways, more egregious.
 That this kind of message continues to come from those charged with protecting our resources is troublesome.

 Thankfully, I wasn’t the only one who found the message in the DIF&W’s newsletter concerning.
 One unsolicited post from an angler on my Facebook page said the following: “Bob, just got this email.
 Is this a real [DIF&W] email or have I been hacked?”
 That the angler thought it was a joke speaks volumes.
 And this is what Emily Bastian, one of Maine’s most active and visible native fish advocates, had to say:

 “That there is no mention of the importance of preserving our wild native fish, no distinction between wild and stocked, and no note about rare species and unique lifeforms found in Maine is disappointing to say the least,” said Bastian, the national vice chair of the Native Fish Coalition.